 Lastly, the separation agreement will minimize the strain on your kids while providing them with a proper example of how to resolve issues.
 Whenever you’re ready to begin with the process, there will be a mediator to help ease your stress and improve amicability.

 Separation is an emotional and challenging journey.
-As an experienced Mediator and Accredited Divorce Financial Analyst (ADFA), I’m here to guide you through this complex process.
+As an experienced Mediator and Certified Divorce Financial Analyst (CDFA), I’m here to guide you through this complex process.
 With over 12 years of experience writing separation agreements as a mediator, I’ve developed a unique approach to help couples navigate this transition most amicably and fairly as possible.

 I utilize the Soft Landing Settlement Method, a comprehensive and thoughtful approach designed to minimize stress and conflict during the separation process.
 This method enables both parties to reach a resolution that respects their individual needs and promotes mutual understanding.
 The goal is to help you land softly in your new circumstances, setting the stage for a positive, forward-looking future.